ROS2 Plugin

 .
 For specific meanings, please refer to the ROS2 Humble documentation.executor_thread_num

-, ROS2’s default SPLOG logging system will be used, and related logs will be stored in the directory specified by the environment variable ROS_LOG_DIR.
+, the ROS2 default SPLOG logging system will be used, and related logs will be stored in the directory determined by the environment variable ROS_LOG_DIR.

 Additionally, when using ros2_plugin, the executor provided by ros2_plugin is used for Channel subscription callbacks, RPC Server processing, and RPC Client returns.
-If the callback blocks the thread, it may exhaust the ros2_plugin thread pool, preventing further message reception/sending.
-As mentioned in the Module interface documentation, generally, if the task in the callback is very lightweight, it can be processed directly in the callback.
-However, if the task is relatively heavy, it is better to schedule it to another dedicated task executor for processing.
+When users block threads in callbacks, it may lead to exhaustion of the ros2_plugin thread pool, preventing further message reception/sending.
+As mentioned in the Module interface documentation, generally, if the task in the callback is very lightweight, it can be processed directly in the callback; however, if the task in the callback is relatively heavy, it is best to schedule it to another dedicated executor for processing.

 Here is a simple example: